-Negligence is not described by South Carolina’s legal code but instead is provided by the common law.
+Negligence is not described by the state’s legal code but instead is provided by the common law.
 Courts create the common law over decades and centuries of legal decisions on cases that share similar characteristics.

 Courts have consistently ruled that if a driver is breaking a rule of the road at the time of the accident, they are at fault for an accident.
 These behaviors may include speeding, failing to yield, or texting while driving and could all be strong evidence of negligence.
-A Mount Pleasant motorcycle accident lawyer could help gather evidence of driver negligence in a motorcycle accident case.
+A lawyer in Mount Pleasant could help gather evidence of driver negligence in a motorcycle wreck case.

 Potential Problems with a Motorbike Crash Claim